-- Any proposal to take action under paragraph 1 must be reported to the Board. - The Secretary Ceneral shall notify in writing any person whom it is pro-posed to remove and consideration by the relevant body. - The qualification and requirements to be satisfied to act as an FEI Official at the respective levels are set out in the relevant Sports Rules and related education systems - All Officials acting at or in relation to an International Event are acting on behalf of the FEI and therefore are not liable financially or otherwise for any acts, omissions or Decisions undertaken in good faith in connection with their duties. - An Official is administered by the NF of his/her country of citizenship or residency.
+- 1. The qualification and requirements to be satisfied to act as an FEI Official at the respective levels are set out in the relevant Sports Rules and related education systems. - 2.
+All Officials acting at or in relation to an International Event are acting on behalf of the FEI and therefore are not liable financially or otherwise for any acts, omissions or Decisions undertaken in good faith in connection with their duties. - 3.
+An Official is administered by the NF of his/her country of citizenship or residency.
 If the Official is to be administered by the country of residency, the NF of his/her country of citizenship must approve.
-In the event the Official is also a registered Athlete, he/she can - only be administered by the NF where he/she is registered as an Athlete.
+In the event the Official is also a registered Athlete, he/she can only be administered by the NF where he/she is registered as an Athlete. - 4.
+An Official can only be administered by one NF.
+An Official holding multiple citizenships must chose, with concerned NFs and FEI approval, which of his/her NFs of citizenship will be his/her administering NF. - 4.1 Any change of administering NF is subject to prior approval by the FEI and the concerned NFs. - 4.2 In special situations, determination of the administering NF will be made by the FEI with the agreement of the Official and the concerned NFs.